-If you are new to running, the very notion of running more than a couple of blocks without stopping can seem completely untenable.
+If you are new to running, the very notion of running more than a couple of blocks without stopping can seem impossible.

 However, taking a walk to run program approach can help safely transition you into the sport by giving your cardiovascular and musculoskeletal systems time to adapt to the physiological stressors of running.

-A walk jog run training plan involves combining walking, jogging, and running.
+A walk jog run exercise routine involves combining walking, jogging, and running.

-Note that there is no official speed that differentiates jogging vs running, though jogging generally denotes slow running.
+Note that no official speed differentiates jogging and running, though jogging generally denotes slow running.

 On the other hand, the distinction between walking vs. jogging/running is clearer.
 The actual gait patterns between the two forms of exercise are different even if the moving speeds are not.

-With walking, there is always one foot that remains in contact with the ground.
-When one foot is in the swing phase (up in the air), the other foot is in the stance phase, supporting your body weight.
+When walking, one foot always remains in contact with the ground.
+When one foot is in the swing phase (up in the air), the other foot is in the stance phase, supporting the body weight.

-This “flight“ or “float“ phase in the gait cycle is what differentiates running from walking.
-There is a brief period of time when both legs are in the swing phase, and no feet are on the ground.
+This “flight“ or “float“ phase in the gait cycle differentiates running from walking.
+There is a brief period of time when both legs are in the swing phase and no feet are on the ground.

-Therefore, when you are running or jogging, you have to land on a foot from a completely airborne position, which is why running is a high-impact activity.
+Therefore, when running or jogging, you have to land on your foot from a completely airborne position, which is why running is a high-impact activity.

 For this reason, walking and jogging/running look and feel different, even if the moving speeds aren’t drastically different.